-In early August, my boyfriend Stan and I went to a B&B in Vermont for a long weekend.
+In early August, my boyfriend, Stan, and I went to a B&B in Vermont for a long weekend.
 We wanted to get out of the city and hike.
 I had been thinking for a couple months about how to talk about getting married.
-Our past conversations—about, say, dating exclusively and moving in together—had always been very organic and easy.
+Our past conversations — about, say, dating exclusively and moving in together — had always been very organic and easy.
 So, one afternoon, we were lying around and I said, “You know what I’ve been thinking about?”
 And he said, “Tell me.”
 And I said, “I’d really like to get engaged, I love you and want to spend my life with you.”
 And he said, “Me, too!”
 And we started kissing and crying, and it was so romantic.
-And the whole rest of the weekend turned into a very chatty weekend.
-We talked about what marriage meant to us, the religion of our future children, when we would want to have kids…

 Our conversations in Vermont, and talking to my parents, and going to design the ring, and telling people, and picking up the ring, and telling my sister and his mom…all of those things were joyous.
 There was never any moment where I was waiting or wondering or anxious or analyzing.
 I was never in the dark, I was just happy and calm every single step.